joyjeni/AI/session1/mnist.md

-### Getting Started With Tensorflow
+## Introduction

-Tensorflow is a machine learning library used by researchers and also for production.
-In this guide how to perform simple image classification in tensorflow using keras backend is explained.
+Tensorflow is a machine learning library used by researchers and, also, for production.
+In this guide we’ll explore how to perform simple image classification in Tensorflow using Keras backend.
- Image Classification is the task of assigning single label to  input image from predefined set of labels otherwise called labels or categories.
-This task can be divided into following sub tasks.
+Image Classification is the task of assigning a single label to an input image from a predefined set of labels, otherwise called labels or categories.
+After reading this guide you will have a clear understanding of how image classification works.
+Once Image is classified you can draw the bounding box over the image.
+This is called Image localization.
+Image classification is the basis for the self-driving car, creating Generative networks which can help industries in decision-making tasks.

+This task can be divided into the following subtasks.

- 1. Data Prepration
+ 1. Data Preparation

-      1. Load Data
+      A. Load data
-      1. Exploratory data analysis
+      B.Exploratory data analysis
-      1. Normalization
-      1. Reshaping
+      C.Normalization
+      D.Reshaping
-      1. Label encoding
+      E. Label encoding
-      1. Split training and validation set
+      F. Split training and validation set

- 1. Building CNN Model
+ 1. Building a CNN Model
+ 2.
-     1. Constructing sequential CNN model
+      A. Constructing a sequential CNN model
-     1. Set hyperparameters
-     1. Set optimizer
+      B. Setting hyper parameters
+      C. Setting the optimizer
-     1. Compiling the model
+      D. Compiling the model
+      E. Fitting the model

-     1. Fit the Model
+ 1. Evaluating the Model

- 1. Evaluate the model
-     1. Find training and validation accuracy
+ 1. Predicting Validation Data

+	A. Predicting the Labels for Validation Data

-     1. Creating confusion matrix using predicted and actual labels
+	B.  Creating a confusion matrix using predicted and actual labels

+1. Predicting Test  Data

+ 1. Save Predictions
+ 1. Conclusion
- 1. Image Prediction
+ 1. Further Reading
-     1. Predict label for given image

- ####  Environment Setup
+##  Environment Setup

-Google Colab is used to do this demo. <url>https://colab.research.google.com/<url>.
-Google Colab provides free GPU and TPU to perform ML/AI tasks.
-First you need to grab your New API Token fromm Kaggle account.
-Then uplaod api token file kaggle.json in colab using
+Google Colab is used for this demo [Google Colab](https://colab.research.google.com/).
+It provides free GPU and TPU to perform ML/AI tasks.
+The entire code of this guide can be found in [mnist](https://colab.research.google.com/drive/1nFyGN38mR_y5a5hxsavWw3UelWZhZ1Ka#scrollTo=e0encx4URXIm).
+First, you need to grab your New API Token from a Kaggle account.
+Then, upload the API token file as a kaggle.json in Colab using the following code:

 ```python